Input And Output Parking Detector

 LED Status Control Interface

-The tens counter outputs feed a 74LS04 inverter and 74LS08 AND gate network to decode the occupancy state into green, yellow, or full-capacity red.
-The final red indicator is not driven directly from the counter output.
+The tens counter outputs g, f, and e feed a 74LS04 inverter and 74LS08 AND gate network to decode the occupancy state into green, yellow, flashing red, and reset behavior for the 00-to-30 design.

 Instead, a transistor and DPDT relay isolate the logic from an NE555 astable timer.
-That separation protects the counter stage while enabling a visible flashing warning at the 20-car full condition.
+That separation protects the counter stage while enabling a visible flashing warning across the 20-29 range before the system resets at 30.

 LED Status Logic